-The most common responses to COVID-19 are that cooperatives are implementing are to provide information about COVID to their members and changing operations to address mobility/social distancing guidance, which were the same two most common responses in Round One.
-In Round Two, there is an increase in cooperatives providing personal protection equipment to staff (34.4% in round one to 43.0% in round two) and reducing inperson contact (33.3% in round one to 39.8% in round two).
+The most common responses to COVID-19 are that cooperatives are providing information about COVID to their members and changing operations to address mobility/social distancing guidance, which were the same two most common responses in Round One.
+In Round Two, there is an increase in cooperatives providing personal protection equipment to staff (34.4% in Round One to 43.0% in Round Two) and reducing in-person contact (33.3% in Round One to 39.8% in Round Two).